Amity Property Group

 A step by step guide in buying Off The Plan as a first home buyer

-Thinking about buying your first property?
+Thinking about buying Off The Plan?
 Use this simple step-by-step guide to take you from budget to buying a townhouse or apartment Off The Plan.

 Buying Off The Plan can be a little confusing and the process can take a little longer than you might think.
-Our guide will walk you through the steps to purchase your first home Off The Plan.
+Our guide will walk you through the steps to purchase your home Off The Plan.

 1. Set your budget